nlp-tlp/CleanGraph/README.md

 ## Contributing

-We encourage you to contribute to CleanGraph!
-Please check out the [Contributing to CleanGraph guide](CONTRIBUTING.md) for guidelines about how to proceed.
+Interested in contributing to CleanGraph?
+Check out the [Contributing to CleanGraph guide](CONTRIBUTING.md) for guidelines about how to proceed.

 ## License